-A camel can travel hundreds of miles, over several days, without stopping to drink.
+Camels can travel hundreds of miles, over several days, without stopping to drink.
+How is this possible?

-Another thing that helps a camel conserve water is its nasal passages.
-When we exhale, we loose a lot of water vapor, as any fogged up car window will prove.
+Another thing that helps camels conserve water are their nasal passages.
+When people exhale, they lose a lot of water vapor, as any fogged up car window will prove.
 Camels have extra dry nasal passages which actually recondense the water out of each breath, allowing much less to escape.

 As you can see, there is no single explanation for a camel’s desert survival abilities.
 Instead, a camel draws on a whole range of adaptations.

 Sutton, Caroline.
 How do they do that?
 (New York: Quill, 1981).

 “Arabian (Dromedary) Camel.”
 National Geographic.
 Accessed October 26, 2016.

 “Bactrian Camel.”
 National Geographic.
 Accessed October 26, 2016.